skillrepos/ccode/labs.md

 The reviewer may run as a **backgrounded agent** (*"Backgrounded agent (↓ to manage · ctrl+o to expand)"*), then the main agent reports.

 Expect the RISKS / TESTS TO ADD / PATCH SUGGESTIONS sections.
 The main agent *interprets* subagent output — without "verbatim" it summarizes in its own words.
-For the subagent's transcript, press *ctrl+o* and scroll up (or ↓ for the agent manager).
+For the subagent's transcript, press *ctrl+o* and scroll up.

 ![Start of reviewer output](./images/ccode239.png?raw=true "Start of reviewer output")